JPDengler/SNHU-Capstone-Portfolio/README.md

 ---

+### **Grazioso Salvare Dashboard**
+The **Grazioso Salvare Dashboard** is a web-based application designed for animal rescue organizations to visualize, filter, and analyze rescue animal data.
+It uses **MongoDB**, **Dash**, and **Plotly** for interactive data visualization.

+#### **Original Implementation**
+- **Database Integration**:
+  - MongoDB for storing animal rescue data.
+  - CRUD operations implemented in the `AnimalShelter` class.
+- **Data Visualization**:
+  - Interactive dashboard with filters for breed, location, and rescue type.
+  - Pie charts and maps dynamically update based on user-defined filters.
+- **Limitations**:
+  - Lacked proper error handling for CRUD operations.
+  - Query performance was slow for larger datasets due to missing indexes.
+  - Hardcoded credentials posed security risks.

+---

+## Enhancements Overview

+The enhancements applied to these projects span three major categories: **Software Engineering & Design**, **Algorithms & Data Structures**, and **Databases**.
+Below is a summary of each enhancement and how it improved the respective projects:

+---

 ## **Enhancement One: Software Engineering & Design**
+### **Nuoro Weight Management App**
 - **Input Validation**:
   - Ensured valid date format (`MM/DD/YY`) and weight range (`1-500 lbs`).
   - Prevented invalid entries from being stored.